On the Distributed Complexity of Large-Scale Graph Computations: Introduction

 \onlyLong{ The $k$-machine model is closely related to the BSP model \cite{bsp}; it can be considered to be a simplified version of BSP, where local computation is ignored and synchronization happens at the end of every round (the synchronization cost is ignored).
 Unlike BSP which has a lot of different parameters (which typically makes it harder to prove rigorous theoretical bounds \cite{grigory-blog}), the $k$-machine model is characterized by one parameter (the number of machines) which allows one to develop and prove clean bounds and serves as a basis for comparing various distributed algorithms. }

-\onlyLong{ The $k$-machine model is also closely related to the classical \congest model~\cite{Peleg00}, and in particular to the \emph{congested clique} model, which recently has received considerable attention (see, e.g., \cite{LotkerPPP05,LenzenW11,Lenzen13,DruckerKO14,Nanongkai14,Censor-HillelKKLPS15,HegemanPPSS15,GhaffariP16}).
+\onlyLong{ The $k$-machine model is also closely related to the classical \congest model~\cite{Peleg00}, and in particular to the \emph{congested clique} model, which recently has received considerable attention (see, e.g., \cite{LotkerPPP05,LenzenW11,Lenzen13,DruckerKO14,Nanongkai14,Censor-HillelKKLPS15,HegemanPPSS15,GhaffariP16,Jurdzinski018}).
 The main difference is that the $k$-machine model is aimed at the study of large-scale computations, where the size $n$ of the input is significantly bigger than the number of available machines $k$, and thus many vertices of the input graph are mapped to the same machine, whereas the two aforementioned models are aimed at the study of distributed network algorithms, where $n = k$ and each vertex corresponds to a dedicated machine.
 More ``local knowledge'' is available per vertex (since it can access for free information about other vertices in the same machine) in the $k$-machine model compared to the other two models.
 On the other hand, all vertices assigned to a machine have to communicate through the links incident on this machine, which can limit the bandwidth (unlike the other two models where each vertex has a dedicated processor).
-These differences manifest in how the best algorithms are designed for the congested clique verses the $k$-machine model.
-In particular, the best known distributed algorithm in the congested clique model may not directly yield the fastest algorithm in the $k$-machine model (see Section 4.1). }
+These differences manifest in the design of fast algorithms for these models.
+In particular, the best distributed algorithm in the congested clique model may not directly yield the fastest algorithm in the $k$-machine model~\cite{PanduranganRS16}. }

-\onlyLong{ There have been several works in recent database literature investigating distributed computation of graph problems in particular, connected components, subgraph enumeration, and PageRank in a message passing framework, e.g., see~\cite{Lin1,Lin2,Lin3} and references therein.
-We point out that a lower bound for triangle enumeration has been recently obtained in the Massively Parallel Computation (MPC) model \cite{MPC} (a model with some similarities with the $k$-machine model) under a worst-case input partition \cite{KoutrisBS16}; but this does not directly translate to our lower bound in the $k$-machine model which holds even under a random partition.
+\onlyLong{ PageRank and triangle enumeration have received considerable attention in other models of distributed computing (see, e.g., \cite{SuriS11,ParkMK16,KoutrisBS16,Lin2,Lin3} and references therein).
+However, none of these results and techniques therein can be translated to yield the bounds shown in this paper.
+A result that goes close is the lower bound for triangle enumeration in the Massively Parallel Computation (MPC) model~\cite{KoutrisBS16}; this, however assumes a worst-case initial partition of the input, whereas our lower bound holds even under a random (balanced) partition. }

-There are several works on triangle enumeration and counting in centralized, distributed, and streaming settings (see, e.g., \cite{SuriS11} and references therein), but none of these seem to yield the sought complexity in the $k$-machine model. }

 \onlyLong{